matloff/TidyverseSkeptic/README.md

 had written a **for** loop rather than employ Tidyverse's functional programming package **purrr**.

-And of course many who teach R want to join Bandwagon as well, feeling they must teach the "latest."
+And of course many who teach R want to join the Bandwagon as well, feeling they must teach the "latest."
+RStudio's educational outreach people pitch Tidy with the aforementione testimonials.
+If you were an instructor whose students have found R difficult -- for programming IS difficult, no matter what language and tools are used -- and are told that Tidy is the solution, wouldn't you feel the urge to use it?
+Only the most hype-skeptics would say, "Wait a minute..."

 ### Adverse Impact